kubernetes/website/content/en/docs/contribute/advanced.md

 The PR wrangler’s duties include:

-- Review [open pull requests](https://github.com/kubernetes/website/pulls) daily for quality and adherence to the [style guide](/docs/contribute/style/style-guide/).
+- Review [open pull requests](https://github.com/kubernetes/website/pulls) daily for quality and adherence to the [Style](/docs/contribute/style/style-guide/) and [Content](/docs/contribute/style/content-guide/) guides.
     - Review the smallest PRs (`size/XS`) first, then iterate towards the largest (`size/XXL`).
     - Review as many PRs as you can.
 - Ensure that the CLA is signed by each contributor.